PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 - Of course we start by checking that the code is correct.
 This means both from a behavior point of view as well as from a technical point of view.
 This is simply an assessment of the quality of the Pull Request code, just like it happens in a lot of software teams.
 We check the code works as intended, it uses the right functions, it handles expectable edge-cases, has no obvious vulnerabilities, scales well, etc. We also keep in mind that PrestaShop is a CMS and consequently must provide all the necessary extension points to allow developers to customize or extend its behavior.
 - We also assess the readability of the code.
 There is a statement that says "when a code file is opened by a developer, 9 times out of 10 it will only to be read, not to be modified".
 Because PrestaShop is a huge and complex codebase and because it has so many people reading through it, it is very important that its code is made as readable as possible.
 This is obtained by adding comments, carefully choosing function and variable names, and building an architecture that makes sense so it is easy to grasp and navigate for people who have never worked on it before.
 - We also check that best practices are implemented into the Pull Request, be it standard conventions or practices like [PSR](https://www.php-fig.org/psr/) or best security recommandations like the ones from [OWASP](https://www.owasp.org/).
 When people use PrestaShop to build a shop, it is likely that they will follow the practices they see implemented in the Core, so we try to think of the code we merge as an example that people will use.
 - PrestaShop has grown huge over the years, both as a codebase and as a software.
 There are hundreds of features built in the software, and some are more commonly used than others.
 Some contributions sometimes need to be reworked because they did not take into account one of the less popular features of the software, or are not compatible with them.
-Common examples are the multi-store mode or the RTL (Right-To-Left) mode, two features that adresses very specific needs and that many developers are not aware of.
+Common examples are the multi-store mode or the RTL (Right-To-Left) mode, two features that adress very specific needs and that many developers are not aware of.
 - PrestaShop follows [SemVer](https://semver.org/).
 This means that we strive not to introduce breaking compatibility changes when releasing minor and patch versions.
 Therefore, we make sure the Pull Request does not introduce such changes, as some developers submit pull requests without being aware of this constraint.
 - We also have a vision of what PrestaShop should evolve to in order to follow the new trends in the software world.
 Although a big codebase like PrestaShop evolves slowly, we keep the future architecture   and features we want to include in mind, and we check whether the Pull Request is following this direction.
 For example today PrestaShop relies heavily on jQuery for its frontend features, and we started introducing Vue.js.
 So if tomorrow we see a Pull Request that is using React.js we might refuse it in order to keep a consistency in the technology stack used for the project.